When Insurance Companies Break Your Trust

 Insurance companies sell trust when they sell you a policy.
 Because of that relationship, insurers are required to deal fairly and in good faith with their policyholders.

 Every insurance contract contains an “implied covenant of good faith and fair dealing.”
 This covenant stipulates that neither party will infringe upon the right of the other to receive the benefits of the agreement.
 If an insurance company fails to abide by this implied covenant, it has acted in bad faith and will be subject to additional liability.
 If you feel your insurance company has acted in bad faith, contact the Denver insurance bad faith attorneys at McDermott Law, LLC.

 McDermott Law serves all of Colorado and the Rocky Mountain west region.
 Our lawyers have extensive experience in representing victims of insurance bad faith and holding insurance companies accountable.
-Send us an email or call us at 303-964-1800 to arrange a free consultation regarding your case.
+Send us an email or call us at 303-964-1800 to arrange a free Review of Denied Claims regarding your case.

 Much has been written and published to help insurance companies avoid bad faith.
 However, many insurers continue to employ bad faith and/or unfair claims-handling practices.
 What Conduct May Lead To Insurance Bad Faith Litigation?
 Conduct that may amount to insurance bad faith includes:

 - Unreasonable delay in paying benefits

 - Unreasonable cancellation of the policy

 - Failure to promptly provide a reasonable explanation of the basis in the policy

 - Ignoring the opinions of the plaintiff’s physicians regarding the nature of his injuries